-We get e-mails and phone calls and see posts all of the time from HughesNet customers complaining about a slow connection!
+We get e-mails and phone calls, live chat requests and see posts and reviews all of the time from HughesNet customers complaining about a slow connection!
 Some are experiencing it “off and on” while others are experiencing slower than normal speeds all of the time!
 So, we decided to put together a list of possible solutions for you!

 First, it’s important to know that HughesNet is a shared bandwidth system which means that the “pipe” connecting you to the satellite is used by 300 – 400 other users besides yourself!
 For that reason, speeds are going to vary a lot at different times of the day, and it’s highly unlikely that you will ever see what was advertised as “up to” speeds for the plan you are subscribed to!
 In fact, in our experience, we’ve estimated that most customers only see about 60 – 70% of the advertised speeds unless you are on really early or really late!
 Unfortunately, HughesNet is often over-sold and your sales rep and installer may not have shared that information with you!

 And, although I know it sounds like a lame excuse, it is important to know that many speed tests do not work well and / or are not accurate with HughesNet simply due to the latency and caching methods used by HughesNet in hopes of speeding up your service, that actually shows the opposite in most speed tests!
 So, for that reason, we do recommend using the speed test at www.myhughesnet.com for the most accurate measurements!
 Please note that some anti-virus products can cause sporadic readings on many speed tests, so we recommend disabling your anti-virus temporarily prior to running a speed test also!